How do F-PODs and conventional recorders compare?

 Angle | Recorded every minute.
 Provides a measure or currents and identifies some deployment problems | No |

 Sonar filtering | Yes.
-To control data volumes, two independent sonar filters can operate in each minute. | No. If data recording is continuous this does not increase data volumes. |
+To control data volumes, two independent sonar filters can operate in each minute. | No. Data volume is unaffected by any sound sources. |

 Hardware differences